rpccloud/assert/README.md

 # assert
-a very tiny but useful tools for go testing
+A very tiny but useful tools for go testing